Reconsider travel to Uganda due to COVID-19, crime, and terrorism.

 Read the Department of State’s COVID-19 page before you plan any international travel.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice level for Uganda due to COVID-19, indicating a high level of COVID-19 in the country.
 Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
 Before planning any international travel, please review the CDC's specific recommendations for vaccinated and unvaccinated travelers.

 Visit the Embassy's COVID-19 page for more information on COVID-19 related restrictions and conditions in Uganda.

 Country summary: Terrorist groups active in Uganda have claimed responsibility for recent bombings in and near Kampala.
 While the attacks do not appear to have targeted foreigners, anyone can be a victim of acts of violence.

 Violent crime, such as armed robbery, home invasion, and sexual assault, can occur at any time, especially in larger cities including Kampala and Entebbe.
 Local police may lack appropriate resources to respond effectively to serious crime.

-Read the Safety and Security section on the country information page.
+Read the country information page.

 If you decide to travel to Uganda:

-Last Update: Reissued with updates to the Risk Indicators.
+Last Update: Reissued with updates to COVID-19 information.